conraid/neovim/README.md

-# vim
+# Neovim
-Configuration for Vim and Neovim
+Configuration for Neovim